 Main varieties: Loureiro (white), Trajadura (white), Arinto (white), Avesso (white), Alvarinho.

-Pardon me for the long-as-the-hunger years (can you say this in English?? 😀 ) listing, but Portugal’s wine regions are a no-joke!
+Pardon me for the long-as-the-hunger-years listing, but Portugal’s wine regions are a no-joke!

 I will continue this series with individual posts covering each region.
 Any wishes where to start? 🙂